What are the four pricing skills needed for the Commercial Department?

 Commercial Department

-What is a Commercial Department Definition in 2019-2020?
+What is the Commercial Department Definition Back Then?

 The role of the commercial department is changing rapidly.
 Gone are the days when teams in your commercial department could just: